 What is the requirement for two pillowcases?

 The measurement is simple.
 It’s twice the standard one.
 Though if you don’t follow the standard one, then the measurement depends on the pillow’s size.
 A standard one has 44″ as width.
 If you have the same, then 5ft.
-Will do for the double pillowcases.
+Will do it for the double pillowcases.

 What if my pillow isn’t of standard size?

-Take the fabric and wrap around your pillow, and you’ll get a rough idea about the amount you need to cut.
+Take the fabric and wrap it around your pillow, and you’ll get a rough idea about the amount you need to cut.
 Add 2 to 3 more inches with the main measurement before cutting.
 The extra inches are for hems.